 - Water and drainage search

 Your conveyancer will confirm which searches need to be carried out for your purchase.
 The searches need to be completed before you can exchange contracts.
-For more information on conveyancing searches and which ones are necessary, read our helpful guide.
+Read our guide on conveyancing searches to find out more information and see which ones are necessary.